softwaremill/ox/doc/retries.md

 - `Delay(maxRetries: Int, delay: FiniteDuration)` - retries up to `maxRetries` times , sleeping for `delay` between subsequent attempts.
 - `Backoff(maxRetries: Int, initialDelay: FiniteDuration, maxDelay: FiniteDuration, jitter: Jitter)` - retries up to `maxRetries` times , sleeping for `initialDelay` before the first retry, increasing the sleep between subsequent attempts exponentially (with base `2`) up to an optional `maxDelay` (default: 1 minute).

   Optionally, a random factor (jitter) can be used when calculating the delay before the next attempt.
-The purpose of jitter is to avoid clustering of subsequent retries, i.e. to reduce the number of clients calling a service exactly at the same time.
-See the [AWS Architecture Blog article on backoff and jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) for a more in-depth explanation.
+The purpose of jitter is to avoid clustering of subsequent retries, i.e. to reduce the number of clients calling a service exactly at the same time, which can result in subsequent failures, contrary to what you would expect from retrying.
+By introducing randomness to the delays, the retries become more evenly distributed over time.
+-
+- See the [AWS Architecture Blog article on backoff and jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) for a more in-depth explanation.

   The following jitter strategies are available (defined in the `Jitter` enum):
   - `None` - the default one, when no randomness is added, i.e. a pure exponential backoff is used,